Academic and Career Advising

 Academic Advising

-All first-year students and sophomores are assigned a faculty advisor who offers guidance about everything from course selection to meeting requirements and planning a major.
+All first-year students and sophomores are assigned a faculty advisor who offers guidance about course selection, meeting distribution requirements, and planning a major.
 The College’s Orientation program and the Academic Dean for New Students offer supplementary programming to introduce all first-year students to the academic life of the College.

 Midway through the second semester of their sophomore year, students declare their major.
 From that point on, they work with a faculty advisor in their major or interdisciplinary department.
 Students who pursue a special major work with a faculty committee of advisors.
 In addition to offering advice about the major, advisors offer valuable counsel about Five College study, other off-campus study options, and preparation for graduate and professional school.
 Each academic department or program also identifies one or more student departmental liaisons who are helpful peer academic resources to students interested or already majoring in that field.